American notes and Pictures from Italy

 DOWNLOAD NOW!

-Book Synopsis American Notes for General Circulation by : Charles Dickens
+Book Synopsis American Notes by : Charles Dickens

-Download or read book American Notes for General Circulation written by Charles Dickens and published by Penguin.
-This book was released on 2001-07-01 with total page 356 pages.
+Download or read book American Notes written by Charles Dickens and published by Penguin UK.
+This book was released on 2000-10-26 with total page 352 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: A fascinating account of nineteenth-century America sketched with Charles Dickens's characteristic wit and charm When Charles Dickens set out for America in 1842 he was the most famous man of his day to travel there - curious about the revolutionary new civilization that had captured the English imagination.
+Book excerpt: Penguin Classics e-books give you the best possible editions of Charles Dickens's works, including useful and informative introductions, the definitive, accurate text as it was meant to be published, a chronology of Dickens's life and notes that fill in the background to the book.
+When Charles Dickens set out for America in 1842 he was the most famous man of his day to travel there - curious about the revolutionary new civilization that had captured the English imagination.
 His frank and often humorous descriptions cover everything from his comically wretched sea voyage to his sheer astonishment at the magnificence of the Niagara Falls, while he also visited hospitals, prisons and law courts and found them exemplary.
-But Dickens's opinion of America as a land ruled by money, built on slavery, with a corrupt press and unsavoury manners, provoked a hostile reaction on both sides of the Atlantic.
+But Dickens's opinion of America as a land ruled by money, partly built on slavery, with a corrupt press and unsavoury manners, provoked a hostile reaction on both sides of the Atlantic.
 American Notes is an illuminating account of a great writer's revelatory encounter with the New World.
-In her introduction, Patricia Ingham examines the response the book received when it was published, and compares it with similar travel writings of the period and with Dickens's fiction, in particular Martin Chuzzlewit.
-This edition includes an updated chronology, appendices and notes.
-For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
-With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
-Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.